On straightening for Segal spaces: Technicalities on categories of fibrant objects

-Indeed, for a map $g\colon x\rt f^*y$ in $\cat{E}(b_0)$, we can consider the adjoint map $i_!x\rt p^*y$ and factor it into $i_!x\rto{\sim} z$ followed by a fibration $q\colon z\twoheadrightarrow p^*y$.
-One then obtains the desired factorization $g=i^*(q)j$, where $j\colon x\rt i^*i_!x\rt i^*z$ is a model for the derived unit map and hence an equivalence by condition \ref{it:homotopy invariance}. \end{remark} \begin{definition} A map $p\colon \cat{E}\rt \cat{B}$ of categories of fibrant objects is said to be a \emph{homotopy cartesian fibration} if it arises as in Lemma \ref{lem:fibcat grothendieck}.
-In this situation, we will say that $\alpha\colon x_0\rt x_1$ in $\cat{E}$ is \emph{homotopy $p$-cartesian} if $x_0\rt p(\alpha)^*x_1$ is a weak equivalence in the fiber, and we will write $\cat{E}^{\mm{hocart}}\subseteq \cat{E}$ for the wide subcategory of homotopy cartesian arrows. \end{definition} \begin{remark} If $w$ is a weak equivalence in $\cat{E}$, then a composition $wf$ is homotopy cartesian if and only if $f$ is homotopy cartesian, and likewise for a composition $fw$.
+The diagram of model categories indexed by $\cat{M}$ induces a diagram of categories of fibrant objects $\cat{M}^{\mm{fib}, \op}\rt \cat{FibCat}$ sending each fibrant object $b$ in $\cat{M}$ to the full subcategory of fibrant objects in $\cat{N}(b)$.
+In light of Remark \ref{rem:factorization model cat case}, conditions (a) and (b) from \cite{har15} imply conditions \ref{it:homotopy invariance} and \ref{it:factorization} from Lemma \ref{lem:fibcat grothendieck}.
+The category of fibrant objects resulting from Lemma \ref{lem:fibcat grothendieck} is then simply the category of fibrant objects associated to the model category $\cat{N}$ from \cite{har15}. \end{example} \begin{definition} A map $p\colon \cat{E}\rt \cat{B}$ of categories of fibrant objects is said to be a \emph{homotopy cartesian fibration} if it arises as in Lemma \ref{lem:fibcat grothendieck}.
+In this situation, we will say that $\alpha\colon x_0\rt x_1$ in $\cat{E}$ is \emph{homotopy $p$-cartesian} if $x_0\rt p(\alpha)^*x_1$ is a weak equivalence in the fiber, and we will write $\cat{E}^{\mm{hocart}}\subseteq \cat{E}$ for the wide subcategory of homotopy cartesian arrows. \end{definition}

+\begin{remark} If $w$ is a weak equivalence in $\cat{E}$, then a composition $wf$ is homotopy cartesian if and only if $f$ is homotopy cartesian, and likewise for a composition $fw$.
 In particular, $\cat{E}^\mm{hocart}$ is a relative category (with the same weak equivalences as in $\cat{E}$) whose weak equivalences are generated under the $2$-out-of-$3$ property by the acyclic fibrations in $\cat{E}$. \end{remark} \begin{proposition} Let $p\colon \cat{E}\rt \cat{B}$ be a homotopy cartesian fibration between categories of fibrant objects.
 Then the following assertions hold. \begin{enumerate} \item The pullback square of relative categories

 induces a cartesian square upon localization at the weak equivalences.

 \item The functor between localizations $\cat{E}^{\mm{hocart}}[W^{-1}]\rt \cat{E}[W^{-1}]$ is a subcategory inclusion, whose image is the wide subcategory of cartesian morphisms for $p\colon \cat{E}[W^{-1}]\rt \cat{B}[W^{-1}]$.